Yandex Cloud

 • Roles required to access the service

-• Roles for workbooks and collections
+• Roles for workbooks, collections, and shared objects

 • Roles for workbooks